FlorianBen/small_epics_distrib/README.md

 ## Requirements

 EPICS system dependencies must be installed on your Linux OS.
-As well as Python.
+As well as Python and git must be installed to run the script.

 ## How to use